Old Tioga Farm is owned and operated by husband/wife team Justin and Dillon Naylor.

 For Justin, growing food and cooking have always been intertwined.
 After a conventional upbringing in Wilmington, Delaware, Justin discovered cooking during a year off from college while working on an organic vegetable farm in Pennsylvania.
 Wanting to cook in a way that honored the quality and integrity of the vegetables he was helping to raise, he began a serious study of the writings of Marcella Hazan, and her classic work The Essentials of Classic Italian Cooking became the foundation of his own philosophy of cooking.

-Dillon grew up in Baltimore, Maryland and Northeastern Pennsylvania, and was a serious student of the violin and acting.
+Dillon grew up in Maryland and Pennsylvania, and was a serious student of the violin and acting.
 She and Justin met at St. John’s College in Annapolis, where they performed as a violin-and-piano duo.
 They were married in 2004 and traveled to Emilia-Romagna and Lombardy in 2005, spending a summer working on farms and cooking with host families.

 After several years of teaching Latin in private schools, Justin staged at Osteria Pane e Salute in Vermont, an experience which convinced him to recommit to agriculture and cooking.